Dsuleodu1/Business-Case-Study-Shopping-Analysis/README.md

 # 👨🏻‍💻Business-Case-Study---Shopping-Behavior-Project-
 This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
 The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.

-This project is perfect for:
-- 📊 Data Analyst aspirants who want to build a strong **Portfolio Project** for interviews and LinkedIn
-- 📚 Anyone learning Python, SQL, and Power BI
-- 💼 Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles

 ## 📌 Project Overview
 The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by: